Les Paul Studio

 - Standard has a tune-o-matic bridge, while Les Paul Studio has a wraparound bridge.
 Tune-o-matic bridges are more stable and produce a better tone than wraparound bridges.

-Les Paul Studio VS Standard Conclusion
+Les Paul Studio VS Standard Comparison

 There is no clear answer as to which is better, Les Paul Studio or Standard.
 Both guitars have their own unique features and benefits that may appeal to different players.
 Ultimately, it comes down to personal preference.